-In terms of how advertisers most typically use Internet advertising, more often than not advertisers are integrating it with the campaigns they run on other media.
+In terms of how advertisers most typically use Internet advertising or digital marketing, more often than not advertisers are integrating it with the campaigns they run on other media.

 Of all advertisers polled, 50% say they most typically use Internet advertising in integrated campaigns, and another 30% report they use Internet advertising in integrated campaigns as often as they use it in stand-alone campaigns.
 Just 13% report they use Internet advertising most typically in stand-alone campaigns, and a scant 8% of the participants don’t use Internet advertising at all.

 What Internet Advertising Brings to Integrated Campaigns